-This simple 30-minute Sheet Pan Sweet Potato Hash with Baked Eggs and a simple romesco sauce is perfect for breakfast, brunch, or any morning you just want a tasty, hearty breakfast!
+This sheet pan sweet potato hash with baked eggs and romesco sauce is perfect for breakfast, brunch, or any morning you're craving a tasty, hearty breakfast!
 A simple recipe that takes just 30-minutes!

 Breakfast is calling.
 Can you hear it?

-It's beckoning us to lay aside the toast, the bowl of cereal, or the notion of skipping breakfast (how do those people survive the day?) and to have a breakfast that promises to take away the winter ho-hums.
+It's beckoning us to lay aside the toast, the bowl of cereal, or the notion of skipping breakfast (I wouldn't survive the day!) and to have a breakfast that promises to take away the winter ho-hums.
 Say hello to your new sheet pan breakfast.

 Yes, yes you are.

-- Shiitake mushrooms –> No need to chop them unless they're too large for your liking.
+- Shiitake and crimini mushrooms: No need to chop them unless they're too large for your liking.
 Mine were already small and dainty.

-- Romesco sauce –> Buy it or make it.
+- Romesco sauce: Buy it or make it.
 I prefer homemade because it's easy and yum.
-I'll share the recipe below. #sharingiscaring
+I'll share the recipe in the recipe card below. #sharingiscaring

 Step 2: Place each half of the sweet potato face down, and slice lengthwise into strips about ½ inch thick.